NC kulka fi 2 cale / N52

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – find application in computer drives, electric motors, medical equipment and other advanced devices.
+- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: